ValWood2021/hello-world/README.md

 # hello-world
 Hello World Exercise
-The directions are very helpful so far!
+The directions are very helpful...so far!
+Personal practice for making commit changes